-The telecom sector continues to be at the epicenter for growth, innovation, and disruption for virtually any industry.
-India is currently the world's second-largest telecommunications market and has registered strong growth in the past decade and half by contributing substantially to India's gross domestic product (GDP), according to report prepared by GSM Association.
-According to a study smartphones are expected to account for two out of every three mobile connections globally by 2020 making India the fourth largest smartphone market with rising internet usage and gradually upgrade to 4G LTE technology.
-Continued momentum around core telecommunications businesses- Mobile devices and related broadband connectivity continue to be more and more embedded in the fabric of society today and are key in driving the momentum around some key trends such as video streaming, Internet of Things (IoT), and mobile payments.
+Telecom sector continues to be at the epicenter for growth, innovation, and disruption for virtually any industry.
+With continued momentum around core telecommunications businesses- Mobile devices and related broadband connectivity continue to be more and more embedded in the fabric of society today and are key in driving the momentum around some key trends such as video streaming, Internet of Things (IoT), and mobile payments.

-Extensive deployment of optical fiber in the existing network as well as for residences (FTTH) for the network to be laid in coming years to support new broadband services is stressed to be more important to meet the upcoming bandwidth requirements.
-With developments in services such as security and surveillance, remote monitoring of ATM machines, Internet of Things, Home automation, traffic management, retail, logistics and grid energy could eventually facilitate optimization of resources, which indicates a better future performance for the operators and there is likelihood of a higher capex spend in the medium to long term which bodes well for your company.
+Due to the emergence of new and competitive service models, the telecom sector is already witnessing consolidation where mobile network operators and infrastructure providers are coming together to better utilize their spectrum and infrastructure.
+This will also expand the reach of network coverage and bring down infrastructure costs.
+As mobile network operators spread the reach of 4G across regions and look forward to introducing new and faster technologies with extensive deployment of optical fiber in the existing network as well as for residences (FTTH) for the network to be laid in coming years to support new broadband services is stressed to be more important to meet the upcoming bandwidth requirements.
+With developments in services such as security and surveillance, Internet of Things, Home automation, traffic management, retail, logistics and grid energy could eventually facilitate optimization of resources, which indicates a better future performance for the operators and there is likelihood of a higher capex spend which works well for your company.